ourarash/geofence/README.md

   // It should return a string that is an address or lat/long
   getCurrentLocation: getCurrentLocation,
   insideGeofenceCallBack: insideGeofenceCallBack, // Callback for when we are inside the fence
-  loopForever: false  // Stop/continue once we are inside the fence };
+  loopForever: false,  // Stop/continue once we are inside the fence

+  activateFenceOn: "duration", // 'duration', 'distance', 'either'
+  fenceDurationValue: 25 * 60, // range of the fence in seconds
+  fenceDistanceValue: 1000, // range of the fence in meter

+};

 let locationSepc = {